Speakers

 Laura Tice, MS, PA-C

 Laura Tice is an assistant professor at the James Madison University PA Program.
 She works clinically as a PA in general cardiology and has been practicing at Sentara RMH Medical Center for the past 12 years.
 Before joining the faculty at JMU, she served as a clinical preceptor for PA students and mentored new advanced practice providers and stress lab nurses.
-She resides in Bridgewater, Virginia with her husband and two children and enjoys playing volleyball.
+She resides in Bridgewater, Virginia with her husband and two children.

 No Room for Guesswork: Case-Based Evaluation of Chest Pain and Ischemic Heart Disease